n2ygk/sdrtrunk-wiki/Home.md

 # Overview

-sdrtrunk is a java application for decoding and trunk tracking multiple analog and digital radio channels across multiple USB dongle tuners and/or sound card inputs from scanner radios.
+sdrtrunk is a java application for decoding and trunk tracking multiple analog and digital radio channels across multiple USB dongle tuners or baseband recordings.
 The application provides local monitoring of decoded audio, recording, and streaming of audio to local and remote streaming services.

 ## Radio Protocols
 sdrtrunk can decode the following radio protocols: